Project title: Youth, Trust, and Transformation: The long-term impact of Police-Led Support for NEET Young People in Barbados

-University: Goldsmiths, University of London
+University: University of East Anglia

-SENSS Theme: Health, Wellbeing and Social Care
+SENSS Theme: Justice Institutions and Social Change

-Collaborative partner supervisor: Darrell Gale
+Collaborative partner supervisor: Hazel Robertson

 Degree structure: The structure of the studentship offered will depend on your personal training needs.
 However, the minimum duration of a SENSS-funded studentship will be 3.5 years: this covers a PhD and a mandatory placement of approximately 3 months.
 The maximum duration of a studentship will be 4.5 years: this covers a Masters degree followed by a PhD, as well as the mandatory 3-month placement.